 - Attend the festivals and see the action for yourself

 - Attend the World Tour.
-The Banff Mountain Film Festival hits the road each year and screens a collection of films in cities all over the world
+Banff Centre Mountain Film and Book Festival hits the road each year and screens a collection of films in cities all over the world

 - View the book award winners and compile a reading list